git-pull/tao-of-tmux/manuscript/10-scripting.md

 {language=shell, line-numbers=off}
     $ tmux attach -t mys

-Matching of targets can fail if a pattern matches more than one target.
+Matching targets will fail if a pattern matches more than one item.
 If 2 sessions existed, named `mysession` and `mysession2`, the above command would fail.
 To target either session, the complete target name must be specified.